kubernetes/website/content/en/docs/concepts/workloads/pods/pod-topology-spread-constraints.md

 ## Known Limitations

-As of 1.16, at which this feature is Alpha, there are some known limitations:
+As of 1.18, at which this feature is Beta, there are some known limitations:

 - Scaling down a `Deployment` may result in imbalanced Pods distribution.
 - Pods matched on tainted nodes are respected.
 See [Issue 80921](https://github.com/kubernetes/kubernetes/issues/80921)